Taco Bell: Yum! Brands subsidiary

 PepsiCo spun out Taco Bell and its other restaurant chains in late 1997 in Tricon Global Restaurants.
 With the purchase of Yorkshire Global Restaurants, the owners of A&W and Long John Silver's chains, Tricon changed its name to Yum!
 Brands on May 16, 2002.

 In March 2005, the Coalition of Immokalee Workers (CIW) won a landmark victory in its national boycott of Taco Bell for human rights.
-Taco Bell agreed to meet all the coalition's demands to improve wages and working conditions for Florida tomato pickers in its supply chain.
+Taco Bell agreed to meet all the coalition's demands to improve wage and working conditions for Florida tomato pickers in its supply chain.
 After four years of boycott, Taco Bell and Yum!
 Brands agreed to make an agreement called the CIW-Yum agreement with representatives of CIW at Yum!
 Brands headquarters.

 Taco Bell began experimenting with fast-casual and urban concepts when it created U.S. Taco Co. and Urban Taproom in 2014 reflecting a market shift due to the popularity of Chipotle Mexican Grill.
-The menu consisted of tacos with American fillings, and did not sell the food sold in Taco Bell restaurants such as burritos.
+The menu consisted of tacos with American fillings, and did not sell the food sold in Taco Bell restaurants, such as burritos.
 It was launched in Huntington Beach, California, in August 2014.

 U.S. Taco Co. closed on September 15, 2015, so the company could focus on its new similar Taco Bell Cantina concept, which featured special menu items and served alcohol.
 It opened its first location a few days later in Chicago's Wicker Park neighborhood, followed by a location in San Francisco about a month later, located less than a block away from AT&T Park.
-In 2016, Taco Bell launched the Taco Bell Cantina flagship store located on the Las Vegas strip.
+In 2016, Taco Bell launched the Taco Bell Cantina flagship store located on the Las Vegas Strip.
 The 24-hour restaurant serves alcohol, unique menu items, and features a DJ.
 It was announced in August 2017 that the store would begin hosting weddings.
-Taco Bell Cantina currently has locations in San Francisco, Berkeley, Chicago (2 locations), Las Vegas, Austin, Fayetteville, Cincinnati, Cleveland, Atlanta, Newport Beach, San Diego, San Jose, Nashville, with plans to open soon in Somerville, Massachusetts.
+Taco Bell Cantina currently has locations in San Francisco, Berkeley, Chicago (2 locations), Las Vegas, Austin, Fayetteville, Cincinnati, Cleveland, Atlanta, Newport Beach, San Diego, San Jose, Sacramento, Nashville, with them once having plans to open soon in Somerville, Massachusetts, but as of 2025, there are instead Taco Bell Cantinas in Brookline and Allston, Massachusetts.
 In March 2020, Taco Bell announced that it would be converting 3 of its suburban stores into Cantinas this year as part of a test run.